After years of traveling and experimental matching, we launched Human Hotel as a curated homesharing community for purpose-driven travelers.

-We're currently based out of an old chocolate factocry in Copenhagen, Denmark.
+We’re currently based out of an old chocolate factory in Copenhagen, Denmark, and focus all our time on the social sculpture that is Human Hotel.

-A few years later we moved to Berlin and opened up a shop in Mitte where you could request a new life.
+A few years later we moved to Berlin and opened up a gallery and project space in Mitte where you could request a new life.

-We also ran a dating service called Avantgarde Dating where we matched artists as couples based solely on their work.
+We also ran an Avantgarde Dating service matching artists as couples based solely on their work.
 The idea was to challenge the concept of monogamy.

 In NYC we took experimental matching to the next level with our Life Exchange.
 Participants left a Chelsea townhouse with each others clothes, keys, wallets and lives.